Navid-JL/foc/README.md

 ## Module 2 - Security Analysis and Modeling

 This module covers how some security aspects can be analyzed and modeled.
-Specifically, it covers the Common Weaknesses Enumeration (CWE), the Common Vulnerability Enumeration (CVE), the Common Vulnerability Scoring System (CVSS), as well as a basic discussion on testing approaches (static and fuzzing).
+Specifically, it deals with the Common Weaknesses Enumeration (CWE), the Common Vulnerability Enumeration (CVE), the Common Vulnerability Scoring System (CVSS), as well as a basic discussion on testing approaches (static and fuzzing).
 The related material contains some reference papers and a tutorial/challenge for fuzz-testing the xpdf package via the AFL fuzzer.

 ## Module 3 - Software Supply Chain Security

 This module deals with major attack entry points and security implications of modern software supply chains.
 In more detail, it covers threats against source code and dependencies, *-squatting techniques, and Software Bill of Materials (SBOMs).
 The module also presents some mitigation techniques, i.e., debloating and reproducible builds.
 The related material containes some reference papers, SBOMs in .json/Cyclone-DX format, and small examples to be used against Grype and diffoscope.
 A simple "SquatScanner" tool is also provided, which can be used as a challenge and to understand how to build your own testing tools.

+## Module 4 - Malware

+This module discusses major aspects of malware.
+In more detail, it showcases major malware types, e.g., virus, worms, droppers, RATs, trojans, cryptolockers, and cryptominers, and it introduces the basic architectural blueprint of malicious software.
+The module also presents some concepts of malware analysis, mainly focusing on static approaches and how to "distil" basic YARA rules.
+The last part of the module briefly shows advanced offensive techniques, like obfuscation and minification (the latter is not an offensive technique in a strict sense).
+The related material contains basic reference papers, the main outputs of static approaches, and example YARA rules.

+**WARNING:** the supplemental material includes two archives with real malicious software.
+To avoid unintended usages, archives are protected by a password, which will be disclosed during lectures.
+In any case, pay a lot of attention, do not wipe out yourself or your neighborhood.

 ## Seminar - Vulnerability Discovery: SAST and Fuzz Testing